 - For details on day 1 of the experience, view my first post.

 - You’ll stay at the Waterfront Hotel in downtown Burlington.
 Breakfast is included each day.

 - On Friday night, I ate dinner at the Beaver & Bulldog located within the hotel itself.
 Once the restaurant closes, it turns into a happening hot spot for locals.
 Seemed to cater towards a mature crowd.

 - On Saturday, we had dinner at the Water Street Cooker.

 - Wear a hat and apply sunscreen to any exposed skin.
 Reapply frequently.

 - Stay hydrated and bring along a bottle of water.

-- Read other blog posts about this experience at Mississauga Life and Late Night Plays.
+- Read another blog post about this experience at Late Night Plays.